College Credit Plus at Otterbein

 Otterbein employs a holistic application review process that consider high school performance (GPA course selection, rigor, grade trends), standardized test scores, and activities (leadership, community service, work, athletics).
 Some programs have additional criteria such as minimum GPA or test scores, audition, portfolio review etc. Students will be notified of the admission decision within three to four weeks after the application deadline.

-- Fall Semester: Extended to June 1
+- Fall Semester: Extended to June 1; June ACT scores may still be accepted for Fall enrollment.

 - Spring Semester: November 15